makrai/notes/wagner2203-transformer-speech-emo-valence.md

   * 84 hours of naturalistic speech from podcast recordings
   * original labels cover a range from 1 to 7, which we normalise into the interval of 0 to 1.
 In-domain results are reported on the test-1 split
-    * The test-1 split contains 12, 902 samples (54% female / 46% male) from 60
+    * The test-1 split contains 12, 902 samples (54% female / 46% male) from
-      speakers (30 female / 30 male)
+      60 speakers (30 female / 30 male)
-    * samples per speaker are not balanced and vary between 42 and 912.
-The samples have a combined length of roughly 21 hours, and
+    * samples per speaker are not balanced and vary between 42 and 912
+      * combined length: roughly 21 hours, and
       * vary between 1.92 s and 11.94 s per sample
 * We report cross-domain results for the IEMOCAP  dataset [33]
   * ie Interactive Emotional Dyadic Motion Capture
-  * roughly 12 hours of scripted and improvised dialogues by ten speakers (5 female / 5 male).
-It provides
+  * roughly 12 hours of scripted and improvised dialogues by ten speakers (5 female / 5 male)
   * the same dimensional labels as MSP-Podcast corpus, but in a range of 1--5, which we normalise to the interval 0 to 1
   * Since we use the dataset only during evaluation, we do not apply the usual